Cloning Deterministic Worlds: The Critical Role of Latent Geometry in Long-Horizon World Models: Introduction

-This work aims to bridge the gap to oracle-level performance through unsupervised representation learning.
-We introduce Geometrically-Regularized World Models (GRWM) — a framework that learns a latent space mirroring the geometry of the true state manifold, without requiring access to the ground-truth states.
-At its core is a lightweight geometric regularization module that can be seamlessly integrated into standard autoencoders, reshaping their latent space to provide a stable foundation for effective dynamics modeling.
-By focusing on representation quality, GRWM offers a simple yet powerful pipeline for systematically improving world model fidelity.
+A natural next step is to investigate how to bridge the gap to oracle-level performance through unsupervised representation learning.
+We show that applying the temporal contrastive learning principle~\cite{foldiak1991learning, wiskott2002slow, cltt3,cltt5,cltt7,klindt2020towards} as a geometric regularization can effectively curate a latent space that better reflects the underlying physical state manifold, demonstrating that contrastive constraints can serve as a powerful inductive bias for stable world modeling; we call this approach Geometrically-Regularized World Models (GRWM).
+At its core is a lightweight geometric regularization module that can be seamlessly integrated into standard autoencoders, reshaping their latent space to better align with the underlying physical states and provide a stable foundation for effective dynamics modeling.
+Through extensive experiments, we demonstrate that improved representation geometry directly translates into higher long-horizon fidelity across multiple world models, validating the ``representation matters" hypothesis.
+GRWM acts as a plug-and-play component that systematically unlocks long-horizon fidelity for state-of-the-art world models.